mattiaa32-lgtm/DelightfulChurros/README.md

 because there is nothing to wait for — the headline valuation is a single call and arrives at once.

+## Shared across devices

+Anything that would otherwise differ between phone and laptop lives in the sheet's Config tab, not in browser storage: the Discogs token, the radar results, and the currency rates.
+Two devices each running their own weekly search produced two different radars and spent the search allowance twice.

+Rates are refreshed monthly from the European Central Bank via frankfurter.app (no key).
+DKK is pegged to EUR so that pair barely moves; USD and GBP drift, which is what makes the refresh worth having.

 ## Value history

 Two different things are tracked: